S3L-official/QVIP/README.md

 # QVIP：An ILP-based Formal Verification Approach for Quantized Neural Networks
-This is the official webpage for paper QVIP: An ILP-based Formal Verification Approach for Quantized Neural Networks.
+This is the official webpage for the paper QVIP: An ILP-based Formal Verification Approach for Quantized Neural Networks.
 In this paper, we make the following main contributions:
 - We propose the first ILP-based verification approach for QNNs featuring both precision and efficiency.
 - We implement our approach as an end-to-end tool QVIP, using the ILP-solver Gurobi for QNN robustness verification and maximum robustness radius computation.
 - We conduct an extensive evaluation of QVIP, demonstrating the efficiency and effectiveness of QVIP, e.g., significantly outperforming the state-of-the-art methods.